What can go wrong with knee surgery?

 Some patients have both knees replaced at the same time.
 There have been cases reported in which they have ended up with the wrong implant in both knees, as a result.
 These so-called 'never events' could also be that the replacement joints were placed the wrong way up.

 Broken bones during surgery

-Fractures can, of course, also happen non-negligently.
+Fractures can, of course, also be unavoidable.
 The facts of each case and the patient’s particular vulnerability to bones breaking have to be considered.
 Many cases involve older patients who suffer from poor bone quality.

 Incorrectly placed implant